-If your child has large cavities on the front teeth, we need to restore them to achieve good oral health and speech development, but we also want to maintain aesthetics for proper psychological and emotional development.
-For this reason, we are happy to offer aesthetic veneered stainless-steel crowns to achieve the needed strength of a full-coverage crown restoration, while maintaining an excellent appearance.
+If your child has large cavities on the front teeth, we need to restore them to achieve good oral health and speech development, but we also want to maintain esthetics for proper psychological and emotional development.
+For this reason, we are happy to offer esthetic veneered stainless-steel crowns to achieve the needed strength of a full-coverage crown restoration, while maintaining an excellent appearance.

 Your child’s primary molars (baby molars) will not be lost until age 11 or 12.
 Until then, they serve many important functions, such as promoting normal craniofacial growth, preserving space for the eruption of permanent teeth, and guiding the permanent successors into their proper orthodontic positions.

-If your little one loses a baby molar due to injury or decay, Dr. Brie or Dr. Bob may recommend placement of a space maintainer.
+If your little one loses a baby molar due to injury or decay, our doctors may recommend placement of a space maintainer.
 New technology allows for easy placement with a customized fit that is comfortable in your child’s mouth, is easy to brush, and does not interfere with eating.

 The spacer is also easy to remove when the new permanent tooth is erupting.
 This example shows a space maintainer that will be in place until age 11 or 12 when the permanent premolar is scheduled to erupt.